 During the period of prosperity in America after World War II, African-Americans and other minorities continued to face segregation (separation of groups in society based on race or ethnicity).
-This was common in America; even the U.S. Supreme Court, the country's top court, stated in the famous 1896 case Plessy v.
+This was common in America; even the U.S. Supreme Court, the country's top court, stated in the famous 1898 case Plessy v.
 Ferguson that it was ok to separate African-Americans and other races (the idea of separate but equal), thus leading to non-whites being treated differently.

-Section 1: The Industrial Democracies (cont.)
 But in 1947, President Truman (1945-1953) began a trend in government when he announced that the U.S. military would no longer be segregated.
 A few years later, in 1954, the Brown v.
 Board of Education Supreme Court case overturned the Plessy case (saying separation is inherently (automatically) unequal), but discrimination continued.